FalconSoft/worksheets-data.studio/README.md

 ![image](https://user-images.githubusercontent.com/6579079/174428313-98274c8c-248c-45b8-9caa-6ada1bac1b31.png)

-WORKSHEETS Data Studio - Is a productivity software for anyone working with Data and SQL Databases.
+WORKSHEETS Data Studio - is a low code data management platform for anyone working with Data and SQL Databases.
 Where you can:

  - Connect to any SQL Database.
 (USE public or your private SQL Data Api)
  - Visualize data in excel like data grids, charts or create input forms